dazinator/Dotnettency/README.md

 c# Dotnettency
-Dotnettency is a library that provides features to enable Multi-Tenant applications using:
+Dotnettency is a library that provides features to enable Multi-Tenant applications using either:
   - ASP.NET Core
   - OWIN